-If you are like me and always struggle with what to make for Easter dessert, this Easter Cream Egg Icebox cake is the perfect easy and quick addition to your Easter dinner celebration.
+If you are like me and always struggle with what to make for Easter dessert, this Easter Creme Egg Icebox cake is the perfect easy and quick addition to your Easter dinner celebration.
 Although Ice box cakes are really old timey, they are coming back into fashion for a reason – they are no bake, easy, fast and delicious!

 Interestingly, they actually aren’t even cakes.
 They just resemble cake once the whipped cream magically softens the layers of wafer cookies or crackers, just enough to make them tender and flaky, transforming into an elegant torte-like dessert.
 They are called Icebox cakes because back in the day, before electricity and refrigerators, this easy “cake” would be put into the icebox to set.

 My daughter is now 9, the same age I was when my belief began to wane, and she recently asked me some pretty tough questions about the Easter Bunny.
 I told her the same things I was told.
 And sadly, I know it won’t be long until she no longer believes.